jndukuba/todo-demo/README.md

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

-**Answer:** The adapter seems like a proxy to different types of collections.
-I believe it's important since it can provide a common interface to a collection while allowing a developer to switch collection implementations based on application need. `convertView` makes it possible to reuse a View that's already been instantiated rather than to create a new View every time one is needed.
+**Answer:** The adapter is a proxy to different types of collections.
+I believe it's important since it can provide a common interface to a collection while allowing a developer to switch collection implementations based on application need. `convertView` makes it possible to reuse a View that's already been instantiated rather than to create a new View every time one is needed and to use a use a custom view for complex data types.

 ## Notes